 “Winning an Alumni Scholarship Award really meant a lot to me.
 As an international student coming from a non-artistic background, receiving the award encouraged me.
 Living in New York City is not easy for an international student.
 But the scholarship allowed me to concentrate on my project without having to worry about additional expenses.
 I was able to spend all of my time and energy in the studio, drawing frame by frame, all day.
 I appreciate the opportunity, as it helped me finish the project I always wanted to do”

 –Min Liu, MFA 2013 Computer Art

-To learn more about Min Liu and her work visit her Vimeo page or blog.
+To learn more about Min Liu and her work visit her Vimeo page.